The API Interviews – The Challenges of Working with APIs

 What are the most common mistakes made by people working with APIs?

-You cannot guess how someone is going to call your service/API.
+This is because you cannot guess how someone is going to call your service/API.
 Therefore make sure you can communicate best practices for interacting with it.

 Without this, it leads to not including defensive coding or rate limits and paging; tools you should use to dictate how your API is interacted with, as well as measures to prevent abuse.